6BD-org/Janiva/README.md

   }
 }
 ```

+Internally, stdout performs like a built-in lambda that flush the object to std out and return a reference to original object.

 ## lambda
 `lambdas` are pure functions declared at the beginning of the script.
 Definitions of `lambdas` start with `@` and end with `#`. `@` is also used to refer to a lambda instance.